WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 Publisher's Status: Active

-Jefferson Cowie is a professor of labor history and the chair of the department of labor relations, law, and history at Cornell University.
+Jefferson Cowie is the James G. Stahlman Professor of History at Vanderbilt University.
 He is the author of Capital Moves: RCA's Seventy-Year Quest for Cheap Labor (The New Press), which received the 2000 Philip Taft Prize for the Best Book in Labor History, and of Stayin' Alive: The 1970s and the Last Days of the Working Class (The New Press), which received the Francis Parkman Prize for the Best Book in American History from the Society of American Historians and the Merle Curti Award from the Organization of American Historians.
-He lives in Ithaca, New York.

 Reviews for Stayin' Alive: The 1970s and the Last Days of the Working Class